moodoapplication/homebridge-moodo/README.md

 # About Plugin

-Currently, this plugin switches on and off your Moodo device(s).
+We are looking for contributors to help with development of this plugin, so any help would be very welcome!

 It uses [RESTful API](https://rest.moodo.co) available for free.

-We are looking for contributors to help with development of this plugin, so any help would be very welcome!

 # Installation